warlockM/CSSI-Coursrera-2020/Version Control/git.md

 This allows them to collaborate and work on new features without affecting the the actual application running in production environment.

+To understand better, we can say that version control helps us to take the snapshot of our current progress in a development environment.

 The most popular version controlling tool in GIT about which we will be discussing here.

 How to get version controlling tools to work on your local devices?